 Day 2 1pm: Bergisel Ski Jump Stadium

 It’s a quick walk from the Panorama to another of Innsbruck’s landmarks.
 Zaha Hadid turned her hand to many buildings and also designed the gratifying curve of the Bergisel Ski Jump Stadium.
 The panoramic building on top was allegedly built to resemble a ski jumpers knee.
 It wasn’t always such a futuristic complex – Bergisel Ski Jump Stadium hosted the 1964, 1976 and 2012 Winter Olympic Games; you can stand beneath the Olympic Rings and flame holder.
 Walk up the 450+ steps or take the funicular and lift to the top.
-Between 9am and 6pm you can check out the views of the cityscape from the SKY panoramic café that does the most delicious apple strudel.
+Between 9am and 6pm you can check out the views of the city-scape from the SKY panoramic café.
+It does the most delicious apple strudel.
 It even appears looking like a ski slope!

 If you also time it right you can watch some jumping as the stadium hires athletes to keep the tourists entertained.
 We watch Thomas, a 22 year old former international champion, do a show jump and I catch up with him afterwards.
 Now a student in economics he leaves the serious ambitions of Olympic fame to the up and coming generation of jumpers.
 He is one of a handful of ski jumpers the stadium employs to entertain the crowds with up to five jumps a day and to lead guided tours.

 Day 2 3pm: The Bell Museum